Code-Institute-Submissions/Trash-Tournaments/TESTING.md

 - #### First Time Visitor Goals

-    + As a **first time user** I want to be able navigate through the whole site smoothly.
+    + As a **first time user** I want to be able to navigate through the whole site smoothly.
         + Wherever a user is on the website, the navigation is in a fixed place at the top of the site.
         + On smaller devices upon pressing the menu icon the user will see all the pages on the site and an associated icon.
     + As a **first time user** I want to understand the purpose of the site upon loading it.
         + Upon loading the site the user will land on index.html and be greeted with the header "Looking for a new kind of Rocket League experience?"
-        + There is 3 subheaders and an intro paragraph to give the user some more information on the websites purpose and directs them to press the button below.
+        + There are 3 subheaders and an intro paragraph to give the user some more information on the website's purpose and directs them to press the button below.
         + The button expands the website overview which shows a description of and a link to each page of the site.
-    + As a **first time user** I want to be able to easily view information about the discord on any screen size.
+    + As a **first time user** I want to be able to easily view information about the Discord on any screen size.
         + I have tested the website across multiple screen sizes and have found no issues thus far.
-        + The index page provides all the essential information a first time user could require about the discord.
+        + The index page provides all the essential information a first time user could require about the Discord.
-    + As a **first time user** I want to easily be able to find a community to play rocket league with.
+    + As a **first time user** I want to easily be able to find a community to play [Rocket League](https://www.rocketleague.com/) with.
         + In the header you see the brands motto "Community, redefined." which tells the user the website is about a community.
         + The first header you see talks about Rocket League and combined with the first point tells the user they can find a community to play Rocket League with.
-    + As a **first time user** I want to find out if other people have had experience with this website/discord.
+    + As a **first time user** I want to find out if other people have had experience with this website/Discord.
-        + In the overview section of index.html there's a description for the about page that includes "read reviews from some of our players" which directs them to about.html.
+        + In the overview section of index.html there is a description for the about page that includes "read reviews from some of our players" which directs them to about.html.
         + Once on about.html the user can view player feedback which contains 4 reviews from players within the Trash Tournaments community.
-    + As a **first time user** I want to find information about upcoming tournaments
+    + As a **first time user** I want to find information about upcoming tournaments.
         + In the overview section of index.html there's a description for the tournament page that includes "contains all tournament info" which directs them to tournaments.html.
         + Once on tournaments.html the user can view the tournament timeline which shows times, dates and a brief description of each tournament.
-    + As a **first time user** I want to be able to contact the site owners for more information
+    + As a **first time user** I want to be able to contact the site owners for more information.
         + In the overview section of contact.html there's a description for the FAQ/contact page that includes "help answer your questions or contact us further" which directs them to contact.html.
         + Once on contact.html the user may have their answer resolved by the FAQ or they can fill out a form with their name, email and query to submit to the owners.
-        + In the footer the left section contains "Contact us here, Get in touch" which redirects the user to contact.html which can be used across all pages.
+        + In the footer the left section contains "Contact us here / Get in touch" which redirects the user to contact.html which can be used across all pages.

 - #### Site Owner Goals

-    + As a **site owner** I want the landing page (index.html) to clearly provide all information needed about the sites purpose and what is available.
+    + As a **site owner** I want the landing page (index.html) to clearly provide all information needed about the site's purpose and what is available.
         + When I visit the website I can see the intro section and expand button clearly.
         + In the overview section I can find out about every page within the site and see what is being offered to me.
     + As a **site owner** I want any user to receive the correct information for the viewport they’re currently on.
         + I have tested the website across multiple screen sizes and have found no issues thus far with content displaying or appearing incorrectly.
-        + The "Menu" text doesn't show on larger devices as intended.
+        + The "Menu" text does not show on larger devices as intended.
-    + As a **site owner** I want users to clearly see there are people willing to play with and help them improve at rocket league.
+    + As a **site owner** I want users to clearly see there are people willing to play with and help them improve at [Rocket League](https://www.rocketleague.com/).
-        + On about.html there is a section displaying our main community principles which encapsulates that we're welcoming and have a vast amount of game knowledge we're willing to share.
+        + On about.html there is a section displaying our main community principles which encapsulates that we are welcoming and have a vast amount of game knowledge we are willing to share.
     + As a **site owner** I want an organized, intuitive navigation system across all pages.
-        + The navigation menu on larger devices is positioned well and provides clear identification to the user about which page they're currently on and which link they're hovering over.
+        + The navigation menu on larger devices is positioned well and provides clear identification to the user about which page they are currently on and which link they are hovering over.
         + The navigation menu on smaller devices is:
             + Positioned well and can open/collapse efficiently.
             + Uses a Trash Can in the same style as the logo with the conventional 3 menu lines (with accompanying text).
-        + Provides clear identification to the user about which page they're currently on.
+            + Provides clear identification to the user about which page they are currently on.
-    + As a **site owner** I want users to see input from people who’ve participated and their respective ranks.
+    + As a **site owner** I want users to see input from people who have participated and their respective ranks.
         + On about.html users can read reviews from players within our community and their rank is displayed after their name.
     + As a **site owner** I want to include information of upcoming tournaments with conversions for major time zones.
-        + On tournaments.html users can view the tournament timeline which displays the times of the next 4 tournaments to occur.
+        + On tournaments.html users can view the tournament timeline which displays the times of the next 4 occuring tournaments.
         + Underneath the main intro paragraph on the timeline there is a disclaimer that times are posted in GMT and includes a link to a timezone converter tool.
     + As a **site owner** I want any user to be able to easily contact me with their details and query for more information.
-        + On contact.html there is a form that can be filled out with a users name, eamil and query which can be sent to the owner upon the user pressing the submit button.
+        + On contact.html there is a form that can be filled out with a user's name, email and query which can be sent to the owner upon the user pressing the submit button.
         + There is validation on the form too to prevent junk query submissions.

 ### Bugs

-+ When adding my background image it wasn't showing up when I pushed the code to github pages.
++ When adding my background image it did not show up when I pushed the code to Github pages.
     + To solve this I found out it was due to a faulty file path where I had a / which caused it to look for the image at the root of the current web rather than the current folder.

-+ When adding the nav menu, the navbar-nav element was positioned fine on mobile but when going to desktop view it was pushed all the way to the right which wasn't intended in the design.
++ When adding the nav menu, the navbar-nav element was positioned fine on mobile but when going to desktop view it was pushed all the way to the right which was not intended in the design.
 	+ To solve this I added ```margin: auto;``` to the navbar-nav element.

-+ When I was adding the footer icons I set them to be of relative position and bottom set to 1vh which caused a bug later down the line where the icons where appearing outside of the footer container.
++ When I was adding the footer icons I set them to be of relative position and bottom set to 1vh which caused a bug later down the line where the icons were appearing outside of the footer container.
-	+ To solve this I removed the 2 aforementioned property types
+	+ To solve this I removed the 2 aforementioned property types.

 + From a previous attempt to style the footer container I was using vw to make it stretch to the size I wanted.
 At the current point of the development process it was appearing huge on desktop view so I added a max-height of 10vh.
 This ended up causing a bug later on where content was appearing outside of the footer on large devices because it was making the container smaller than needed for content size.
-	+ To solve this I removed the max-height property as the new design wasn't causing the issue I originally experienced.
+	+ To solve this I removed the max-height property as the new design was not causing the issue I originally experienced.

 + The h1 element in my header was pushing some of the other header elements on medium devices.
-	+ To solve this I added ```margin: 0;``` to the h1 element inside the .header-title class which allowed for content to be displayed better and stopped content overlapping/coming out of the header.
+	+ To solve this I added ```margin: 0;``` to .brand-title class which allowed for content to be displayed better and stopped content overlapping/coming out of the header.

 + When adding the header title and motto to the header, a bug occured involving my navbar.
 I had it positioned relatively with a top value of 3.5vh for medium devices which caused the navbar to appear outside of the header.
 	+ To solve this I lowered it to 2.85vh and the nav bar now functions as intended across devices.